- Learn Linux

 SSH (Secure Shell) is a network protocol that allows you to login and control the computer through the command line remotely.
 As the name suggests it is secure as it encrypts communication across the network (so that others cannot see your password etc).
 It also has some great features such as tunnelling, which we won’t go into here.

-The ssh server is installed on the default image and is started by default.
+The ssh server is installed on the default image but needs to be enabled so that it starts at boot time.
 You can enable/disable the ssh server using